hxh291/Project-02/README.md

 #12 was the creation of file1.txt with the cat > command.
 Once I typed in the demo sentence, I pressed CTRL+D to return to the terminal commands.
 Then I typed cat < followed by file1.txt and my demo text printed out.

 #13 through 17 were pretty much the same as "Variables."
 I followed the instructions and was able to modify the backup.sh script, but because of issues in #10, executing the script did not work out perfectly.
 I will continue to see if I can get it to work.
 If I am unable to, then I will only be able to pull in the .sh scripts that we created in this project.

+***** CODE REVIEW*****( Aaron Tapp )
+After reviewing the code blocks, I felt they were implented correctly.
+Maybe, I would clean up the code to make it more easier on the eyes, but for the most part, it function and is the same code as what I have.
+Maybe, to clean it up, they can indent a little more to separate the lines of code, so if anyone needs to modify in a team setting, they can easily do so and while adding comments.
+Other than that, good job!